yousef19-meet/y2l-databases/README.md

 5 Now, instead of displaying only the first product make it display **all** the products.
 Note that you need to deal with lists this time.
 Good luck.

-### Extra: Displaying The Products
+### Extra: Displaying Images
 Congratulations!
 If you reached this phase of the lab then you're doing great.
+Since you are so smart and a database expert now, add an attribute called image to the Product model and have your product details page from last lab display the product's image

+### Extra: Displaying The Products
-Since you are so smart and a database expert now, create a search box in your page that allows you to search a product by it's name.
+Create a search box in your page that allows you to search a product by it's name.
 Extra extra: make your search work if the user provides only the first part of the keyword.
 (Exampel if user write "key" and there's a product with name "keyboard" a result should be returned)